James Sawyer: Political activism

 Sawyer and his wife were active in local politics, working strenuously for the Conservative Party.

-Their activism began in Ladywood in the Central Division, one of the seven new divisions set up by the Redistribution Act of 1885.
+Their activism began in Ladywood in the Central Division, one of the seven new divisions set up by the Redistribution of Seats Act 1885.
 Like many others, they had been attracted to work for the party by the "caucus" of clubs and committees operating at the grassroots level.

 Sawyer and his wife soon adopted leadership roles.
 In September 1885, Sawyer was elected president of the Ladywood Conservative Club.
 By February 1886, he was president of the Ladywood Working Men's Conservative Club, a position he held for eight years.
 Lady Sawyer founded the Ladywood Habitation of the Primrose League in 1886 and served as its ruling councillor until 1914.

 In November and December 1885, Sawyer played a prominent role in supporting Lord Randolph Churchill's bid to become M.P. for Central Birmingham.
 On 18 November 1885, Churchill and his wife visited Sawyer's home at Edgbaston to meet female party workers.
 Churchill lost to the sitting candidate, John Bright, but only by a narrow margin.

 In November 1885, Queen Victoria gave him a knighthood because of his distinguished position in the medical profession and his services to the Queen's Hospital.
 His nomination for the honour came from Lord Randolph Churchill, who wished to reward him for his political campaigning and boost his future political appeal.

 In April 1886, Sawyer was elected president of the Birmingham Conservative Association.
 In November 1886, he was elected chairman of the newly formed Midland Counties' Union of Conservative Associations.

 In 1889, Sawyer was at the centre of a storm when local politics clashed with Westminster politics.
 The dispute was about which candidate the Conservatives should support in the by-election caused by the death of John Bright.
 The party leaders in Westminster supported Bright's son, while Sawyer and many others wished Churchill to stand again.
 After Balfour visited the city in April 1889, the local Conservative association chose Bright's son.

 Four weeks after the election, Sawyer resigned as president of the Birmingham Conservative Association.
 However, he remained a member of the B.C.A.

 Sawyer actively supported the Conservative Party until his health declined in 1913.